-Procure-to-pay (p2p) is the name for software that handles procurement via electronic format.
+Procure to pay (p2p) is the name for software that handles procurement via electronic format.
 That includes all steps of the p2p cycle from requesting and sourcing to purchasing and paying suppliers for goods and services.
+A good procure to pay strategy pays attention to all of these steps.
 The more seamless the process, the more efficient a buyer can be with resources.

 Whether you are in the procurement industry on behalf of a business or a government entity, the software available to you is more or less the same. e-Procurement platforms are all software packages that combine electronic solutions to make the work easier.
 At the end of the day, the quality of the software depends on how much it prevents common mistakes.
 Why?
 Procurement mistakes are costly.
 From large-scale budgets to strict regulation compliance, a procurement mistake tends to mean facing a huge monetary penalty.
-Let’s take a look at 5 costly mistakes that procure-to-pay software can prevent.
+Let’s take a look at five costly mistakes that a good procure to pay strategy and software can prevent.

 Mistake #1: Omitting Enterprise Resource Planning